Healthy campus initiative

 Are you interested in helping the University support student mental health, wellbeing and emotional literacy in more effective, creative ways?
 If your answer is 'yes', then the Healthy Campus Initiative might be of interest to you, so please keep reading - the University needs your help!

 NEW!
-Training workshops for staff and BAME discussion group for students - COMING UP IN 2019/20!
+Support groups for Students of Colour and LGBTQ+ students - COMING UP Fall 2020!
 For more information please check below.

 What is the Healthy Campus Initiative?